Evolutionary algorithm: Related techniques and other global search methods

+In addition, many new nature-inspired or metaphor-guided algorithms have been proposed since the beginning of this century.
+For criticism of most publications on these, see the remarks at the end of the introduction to the article on metaheuristics.

 Examples

 In 2020, Google stated that their AutoML-Zero can successfully rediscover classic algorithms such as the concept of neural networks.

 The computer simulations Tierra and Avida attempt to model macroevolutionary dynamics.